 Descriptive statistics of the phenotypes (deregressed EBVs) used in the study

 Estimation of population stratification using principle component analysis

-1: Figure S1).
+To examine the possible population structure in the analyzed population, principal component analysis (PCA) was performed for all 7038 individuals based on the kinship matrix estimated from SNPs.
+Two sub-groups were identified of 6784 and 254 bulls, respectively (see Additional file 1: Figure S1).
 The total amount of genetic variance explained by the first two principal components was, however, low (12.01% and 1.68%), indicating that this stratification is unlikely to have any strong influence on the outcome of the GWAS analysis.
 This was also confirmed by further exploratory analyses showing that analyzing the two sub-classes separately produced similar results to those when the whole population was analyzed jointly (results not shown).

 Genome-wide association analysis accounting for confounding